 1. Name of Scholar Class

 2. Registration No Date of Registration

 3. Title of Thesis

 4. Department and College

-5. Expected duration of the work
+5.

 6. Objectives

 7. Importance of proposed investigation.

-- 8. Review of Literature.
+8. Review of Literature.

 - 9. Proposed Plan of work

 - 10. Facilities existing including farm, equipment, laboratories etc. with details.

 - 11. Location of area, if field work

 - 12. Literature cited (Signature of the student at the end of Literature cited with date & place).

 - 13. Certificate in the format given below:

-The members of Advisory Committee of Mr./Miss/Mrs..... met on at in which the candidate presented the synopsis of his/her research work entitled to be carried out for Ph.D. degreein in the form of a seminar.
+The members of Advisory Committee of Mr./Miss/Mrs..... met on ...... at ...... in which the candidate presented the synopsis of his/her research work entitled ...... to be carried out for Ph.D. degree in ...... in the form of a seminar.
 After discussion, the committee has recommended the synopsis for approval.